Places you can contact

 DO provides information and guidance if you have questions about the Discrimination Act or the Parental Leave Act.
 We also receivecomplaints concerning discrimination and disfavourable treatment of those on parental leave.
-The complaints submitted to DO have an important role in the work for equal rights and opportunities, and may lead to different types of measures and actions on our part.
-Complaints provide us with information and help us to make discrimination visible.
-A complaint may also lead to DO undertaking a supervisory measure in relation to the party reported.
+The information and complaints submitted to DO have an important role in the work for equal rights and opportunities, and may lead to different types of measures and actions on our part.
+Submitted information and complaints provide us with information and help us to make discrimination visible.
+Submitted information or a complaint may also lead to DO undertaking a supervisory measure in relation to the party reported.
 DO also takes a limited number of complaints to court each year.

 Lawyer or law firm

 If you want help from a legal representative to pursue your case in court, you can contact a lawyer or a law firm.
 You can find information about lawyers on the Swedish Bar Association's website.

 If you need financial support to cover legal costs , the legal protection in your home insurance or the national legal aid system can sometimes provide support.
 For more information, contact your insurance company and/or the National Legal Aid Authority (Rättshjälpsmyndigheten).

 Information about the courts and bringing an action